padobrik/ships-sql/README.md

 ## Requirements
 - Oracle Application Express 10g (SQL Workshop)

-* General principle of SQL queries is done, you can try another IDE for this tasks
+* General principle of SQL queries is done, you can try another IDE for these tasks